top of page

 Exploring the lived experiences of orthopaedic disability, this work invited people to bring their lived experiences into dialogue with the making process; ultimately creative a collective artwork.

-Participants were invited to bring their lived experiences and reflections into dialogue with the making process.
-They created personal objects, drawing on bone china technologies, metal artifacts and wax, reflecting participants’ own bodies and experiences.
-Placed together within a broader conceptual and aesthetic framing, these objects formed an artwork that represented a collective exploration of what it means to live with temporary, hidden and/or orthopaedic disability – now, in the past or into the future.
+Placed together with calcined beef bones (the source of the bone ash for bone china making) and prosthetic objects (highlighting this dialogue between natural anatomy and engineered devices), these objects formed an artwork that represented a collective exploration of what it means to live with temporary, hidden and/or orthopaedic disability – now, in the past or into the future.

 • White LinkedIn Icon